Find out where our greenhouse gas emissions come from and how we’re reducing them to zero by 2050.

 Decarbonising contracts

 We are progressively decarbonising services delivered by private contractors.
-For example, half of the Council’s kerbside rubbish and recycling service is now delivered with electric trucks, and procurement processes include requirements for contractors to measure and report their emissions, and to reduce them in line with our carbon targets.
+For example, procurement processes include requirements for contractors to measure and report their emissions, and to reduce them in line with our carbon targets.
 Electrification of vehicles plays a key role in order to achieve targets.
+Have a look out for our fully electric kerbside collection trucks.

 Urban Plus Limited (UPL)